 EUA’s monitoring of the impact of the economic crisis on public funding for universities in Europe

-EUA has been monitoring the evolution of the economic crisis and its effects on higher education systems in Europe since its onset in 2008 and has published several reports (see below).
+EUA has been monitoring the evolution of public funding to higher education institutions and the impact of the economic crisis on higher education systems in Europe since its onset in 2008 and has published several reports (see below).

 The main objective of the monitoring is to look at the impact of the crisis on universities’ public funding and to identify in particular the trends in public funding across Europe.
 It also explores how the crisis has affected the nature of public funding and how such shifts are influencing universities at institutional level.